 - Removing eye makeup before entering the operating room

 Eyelid surgery is done to tighten the upper and lower lid, remove excess fat, and reinvigorate weak muscles.
-It can also be utilized to resolve puffiness of the upper eyelid, the bag under the eye and remove wrinkles and small lines around the eyes.
+It can also be utilized to resolve the puffiness of the upper eyelid, the bag under the eye, and remove wrinkles and small lines around the eyes.

-Due to sagging, excess skin form above the eyelid distorts vision.
-This practical surgery removes excessive skin to give you a clearer vision.
+Due to sagging, excess skin, above the eyelid, distorts vision.
+This practical surgery removes excess skin to give you a clearer vision.

 Who is not a suitable candidate for eyelid surgery?

 - Individuals afflicted with glaucoma or dry eyes which could get worse by undergoing this surgery.

 - Individuals afflicted with an anatomical eye socket issue

 How long do the results of eyelid surgery last?

 The results are visible a few weeks after the surgery and are long-lasting.
 In fact, the results of an upper eyelid surgery usually last around 10 to 15 years and lower eyelid surgery is rarely needed.

 What are the risks associated with eyelid surgery?